QuentinRa/blog.quentinra.dev/games/unity/core/input/index.md

 #### Delta Time

-As per what is explained of the [Game Loop](/games/_knowledge/game-engines/index.md#frames-per-second-fps), the time between updates is inconsistent.
-To ensure something move at `10 m/s`, we use `Time.deltaTime` in the update method:
+As per what is explained about the [Game Loop](/games/_knowledge/game-engines/index.md#frames-per-second-fps), the time between updates is inconsistent.
+To ensure something moves at `10 m/s`, we use `Time.deltaTime` in the update method:

 ```cs
 // defaultSpeed is an attribute with the value "10"